vsergeev/lua-periphery/docs/gpio.md

 GPIO{pin=<number>, direction=<string>} -> <GPIO object>
 ```

 Instantiate a GPIO object and open the sysfs GPIO corresponding to the specified pin, with the specified direction.
-Directoin can be "in", "out", "low", or "high" (see [constants](#constants) above).
+Direction can be "in", "out", "low", or "high" (see [constants](#constants) above).

 Example:
 ``` lua